h4ckd0tm3/project-athena/Curriculum/Module 14 - Cryptography/lectures/Encryption.md

 - AES-256
 - The longer the key, the better.
 - IV should be independent of the key.
 - Choose the right mode: (Depends on the usecase.
-CFB, CTF are secure & commonly used ones)
+CFB, CTR are secure & commonly used ones)

 ECB counts as insecure, as visible in the following comparison (left=decrypted, middle=ecb, right=cbc).
 As each block is encrypted independend of the position & plaintext, each similar datablock consisting of the same bytes results in the same encrypted counterpart when being encrypted, making the encryption pretty ineffective.

 <img src="/Curriculum/Module%2014%20-%20Cryptography/resources/images/Plain.png" alt="image" width="100" height="auto"/> <img src="/Curriculum/Module%2014%20-%20Cryptography/resources/images/ECB.png" alt="image" width="100" height="auto"/> <img src="/Curriculum/Module%2014%20-%20Cryptography/resources/images/Secure.png" alt="image" width="100" height="auto"/>

-It is okay to use CBC for data encryption; However, it is discouraged to be used for larger amounts of data, as the encryption pattern starts repeating after a high number of blocks (in fact, 2^(n/2).
+It is okay to use CBC for data encryption; However, it is discouraged to be used for larger amounts of data, as the encryption pattern starts repeating after a high number of blocks (in fact, 2^(n/2), where n is defined as the blocksize).

 ## Asymmetric Cryptography